 This time I turned.
 The owner of the voice was a short, dark man.
 He was wearing a goatee, which emphasized sharp edges of his face.
 His eyes were dark.
 I couldn’t see a distinction between his pupils and his iris; it seemed like they were both blended into one black circle.
 I politely asked him if we had met before, pretty sure we hadn’t.
 He ignored my question.
 Instead, he pointed me back to the painting.
-When I turned back to the painting, it was showing a completely different image this time.
-The image was black and white, with a raging bull in the foreground, propelled into the air on its two back legs.
-The amount of details was the same as in the first picture, every curve of the bull’s body perfectly accentuated.
+When I turned back to the painting, it was showing a completely different image.
+This time, the image was black and white, with a raging bull in the foreground, propelled into the air on its two back legs.
+The amount of details was the same as in the first picture, with every curve of the bull’s body perfectly accentuated.

 – Wow – I exclaimed. – How did you do that?

 I was puzzled.
 I assumed this was just a display with some sort of a slideshow, but the image looked like oil on canvas to me.
 Heck, I could even smell the dried oil.

 – I didn’t – the man replied – You did, ms. Sanders.

 At that point I was getting slightly annoyed.
 I assumed this was Joanne’s attempt to cheer me up, but I could image it wasn’t going as she expected.
 Nonetheless, I took the bait.